 - Does the company pay “premium pay” for missed meal and rest breaks?
 If so, how is this documented on the employee pay stub?
 Does the company have a clear definition of what is considered a missed break and document why the employee missed the break?

 - Are managers trained on how to administer breaks and what actions to take if employees miss meal or rest breaks?

 - Are employees provided attestations to document the reason if the employee missed, took a short, or a late meal break?
 (See Donohue v.
 AMN Services)

-- Is vacation properly documented, tracked, and is unused vacation paid out with the employee’s final paycheck?
+- If employer provides vacation, is the policy properly documented, tracked, and is unused vacation paid out with the employee’s final paycheck?